How do I create restore point in Windows Server 2008 (R2)?

 As for how to enable system restore in windows 2008 (R2) server, you could use Windows Server Backup and command line.
 Both way supports all kinds of server operating system, from Windows Server 2003 to 2019.
 In addition, you still could use a full system image backup as a restore point, which can prevent your computer from suffering any disasters, such as startup failure.

 Overview of Windows Server 2008 (R2) system restore point

-In Windows Server operating system, there's a similar feature called System State Backup.
-You can use it to replace system restore point.
-And it is an image backup only available to Windows Server operating system.
-It is a copy of all related information of your operating system and configurations.
-According to Microsoft, a System State backup includes the following:
+System restore point in Windows Server 2008 (R2) refers to the System State backup, which is a copy of all related information of your operating system and configurations.
+According to Microsoft, a System State backup includes the following things.